ggascoigne/shareable-configs/docs/GETTINGSTARTED.md

 3. Generate a `publish` access token from `NPM` and save as a secret titled `NPM_TOKEN` in your repository.

-4. Run `yarn commit` to prompt for conventional changelog standard and commit changes.
+4. Run `pnpm commit` to prompt for conventional changelog standard and commit changes.

 5. For publishing a package to `NPM`, [see this guide for more information](https://github.com/ggascoigne/shareable-configs/blob/main/docs/PUBLISHING.md).